-While many factors are involved in the regulation of testosterone, a healthy diet is key to keeping levels in check and preventing them from dropping too low.
+Many factors are involved in the regulation of testosterone, but a healthy diet may help you keep your levels in check.

-Perhaps most well-known for its powerful stomach-soothing properties, some research suggests that mint could cause a dip in testosterone levels.
+Research suggests that mint may cause a dip in testosterone levels.

-In particular, spearmint and peppermint — two herbs that hail from the mint family of plants — have been shown to have a direct impact on testosterone.
+In particular, spearmint and peppermint — two herbs that hail from the mint family of plants — have been shown to directly affect testosterone.

-One 30-day study in 42 women showed that drinking spearmint herbal tea daily caused a significant decline in testosterone levels (7).
+One 30-day study from 2010 in 42 females showed that drinking spearmint herbal tea daily caused a significant decline in testosterone levels (

-Meanwhile, another animal study noted that drinking peppermint tea altered hormone levels in rats, leading to a decrease in testosterone, compared to a control group (9).
+What’s more, an older animal study noted that drinking peppermint tea altered hormone levels in rats, leading to a decrease in testosterone, compared with a control group (

 However, most research on mint and testosterone focuses on women or animals.

-High-quality human studies focusing on both genders are needed to assess how mint affects testosterone levels in both men and women.
+High-quality human studies focusing on all sexes assigned at birth are needed to assess how mint affects testosterone levels in both males and females.

-Summary Some studies show that spearmint and peppermint may cause a decrease in testosterone levels, but research has so far focused on the effects on women or animals.
+Some studies show that spearmint and peppermint may lower testosterone levels, but research has so far focused on their effects in women or animals.

 Licorice root is an ingredient commonly used to sweeten candies and beverages.

-It’s also a popular natural remedy in holistic medicine and often used to treat everything from chronic pain to persistent coughing (10).
+It’s also a popular natural remedy in holistic medicine and used to help treat everything from common colds to chronic pain (

 In recent years, several studies have found that licorice may also influence hormone levels, potentially leading to a decline in testosterone over time.

-In one study, 25 men consumed 7 grams of licorice root daily, which caused a 26% drop in testosterone levels after just one week (11).
+In a 2003 study, 25 men consumed 7 grams of licorice root daily, which caused a 26% drop in testosterone levels after just 1 week (

-Another small study showed that licorice may reduce testosterone levels in women as well, reporting that 3.5 grams of licorice daily decreased testosterone levels by 32% after just one menstrual cycle (12).
+Another older study showed that licorice may reduce testosterone levels in women as well, reporting that 3.5 grams of licorice daily decreased testosterone levels by 32% after just one menstrual cycle (

-Summary Licorice root has been shown to significantly decrease testosterone levels in both men and women.
+In older studies, licorice root has been shown to decrease testosterone levels in both men and women.

-In addition, some research shows that it may cause a decrease in testosterone levels.
+In addition, some research shows that it may cause a decrease in testosterone levels in certain populations.

-In one small study in 25 men with prostate cancer, supplementing with flaxseed and decreasing overall fat intake was shown to significantly reduce testosterone levels (18).
+In a 2001 study in 25 men with prostate cancer, supplementing with flaxseed and decreasing overall fat intake was shown to significantly reduce testosterone levels (

-Similarly, a case study reported daily flaxseed supplements decreased testosterone levels in a 31-year-old woman with polycystic ovary syndrome, a condition characterized by increased male hormones in women (16).
+Similarly, a case study reported daily flaxseed supplements decreased testosterone levels in a 31-year-old woman with polycystic ovary syndrome, a condition characterized by increased male hormones (

 However, more large-scale studies are needed to further evaluate the effects of flaxseed on testosterone levels.